benyamindariadi/computer-vision/README.md

 # computer-vision
-This repository contains a bit of the results of my work on computer vision.
+This repository contains a few results of my work on computer vision.
 My computer vision project mostly uses OpenCV.